vmkernel/GZipTest/README.md

 * Compression: picks up a compressed data and its metadata as a CGZipBlock object from the Block Write Queue, converts it to a byte array and writes the array to the output file.
 * Decompresison: picks up a decompressed data as a byte array (Byte[]) from the Block Write Queue and writes the array to the output file.

-#### A single worker threads dispatcher thread

 #### One or more worker threads.
 An universal worker thread which either compress or decompress a block of data depending on which compression mode is selected.

 The number of the threads depends on the number of CPU cores in a system which runs the program.
 Depending on the program's settings the number might be lowered if the corresponding settings is set to reserve one (or more) CPU core(s) for an operating system which runs the program.

+Depending of the selected operations mode the behaviour of the thread varies in the following fashion:
+* Compression: picks up an uncompressed data block as a byte array (Byte[]) from the Block Processing Queue, compresses it, transforms to CGZipBlock object, adds metadata to the object and puts it to the Block Write Queue.
+* Decompresison: pick up a compressed CGZipBlock object from the Block Processing Queue, allocates a buffer for decompressed data according to the size that's stored in metadata, decompresses it and puts to the Block Write Queue.

+#### A single worker threads dispatcher thread
+Worker threads dispatcher thread that starts worker threads, cleans up finished thread, limits their number according to predefined settings and kills the threads in case of emergency shutdown.

 #### Inter-thread communication
 There are three signals that are used for communications betwen threads